FitzwilliamMuseum/fitz-jeykll-template/README.md

 # Template Jekyll - Fitzwilliam

-Holding webpages for a forthcoming exhibition.
+Holding webpages for a forthcoming exhibition or online gallery archives.

 ## To run locally